laij84/vue-equalizer/README.md

 The equalizer component accepts a config object of key value pairs.
 The key must be an integer which is a min-width breakpoint.
 The value is the number of elements per row at that breakpoint.

 The config prop is **optional**.
-If config is passed then by default the equalizer will make all items the same height regardless of screen width.
+If no config object is passed as props then by default the equalizer will make all items the same height regardless of screen width.

 ## Demo